 Can I install my EV charging point myself?

 No, unless you’re an electrician with experience in installing EV chargers, don’t do it yourself.
 Always hire an experienced and certified installer.
 This might prove to be more expensive in the short-term, but it’s vital for making sure your charger is properly and safely installed and that you comply with all regulations.
-Furthermore, some EV charging points will lose their warranty, if not installed by a certified electrician.
+Furthermore, EV charging points will lose their warranty, if not installed by a certified electrician.
 You don’t want to risk that.

 What exactly is the process of installing my EV charger?